 Top 5 Mergers & Acquisitions in Automotive History

-Mergers & acquisitions occur for reasons such as to synergise complementary strengths and weaknesses, to eliminate competition and ensure growth, to facilitate easier entries into new markets, and the global automotive industry we know today has been shaped by such M&A’s since the mid 80’s.
+Mergers and acquisitions occur for a whole host of reasons, including synergising complementary strengths and weaknesses, to eliminate competition and ensure growth, and to facilitate easier entries into new markets.
+The global automotive industry we know today has been shaped by such merger and acquisition (M&A) activity since the mid-1980s.

-The industry have seen a massive increase in M&A’s (PwC) throughout the years, a development that certainly has been influenced by the technological advancements, and this is predicted to continuously increase due to the latest three major disruptive forces for automotive; connected cars, autonomous vehicles, and ride sharing.
+The car industry has seen a massive increase in M&As (PwC) throughout the years; a development that certainly has been influenced by technological advancement.
+This is predicted to increase due to the four major trends that are distrupting the automotive industry right now: connected cars, autonomous vehicles, ride sharing and, of course, electrification.

-Because of the importance of M&A’s and its major impact on the automotive industry, Automotive IQ reviews the top 5 mergers & acquisitions throughout the industry history.
+Because of the importance of M&As and its major impact on the automotive industry, Automotive IQ reviews the top five mergers and acquisitions throughout the industry's history, plus gives an update on some potential new relationships developing right now.

 Date completed 1998